Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 1 | Humility

 Learning to surf is hard.
-I don’t care how athletic you are, you are not going to be catching 6 foot waves and pulling off maneuvers on your first day.
+I don’t care how athletic you are, you are not going to be catching 6-foot waves and pulling off maneuvers on your first day.
+The ocean is constantly changing and just when your ego starts getting too big, the ocean knows and will put you back in your place.

-I’m not trying to deter you from learning to surf because we all need a dose of humility every now and then.
-I’d actually be the first one to encourage it, but do it on the right size days with the right frame of mind: persistence, non-attachment to the results, and a great sense of humor.
+I’m not trying to deter you from learning to surf because we all need a dose of humility now and then.
+I’d be the first one to encourage it, but do it on the right size days with the right frame of mind: persistence, non-attachment to the results, and a great sense of humor.

 2 | Patience